 2. Transfer the image using carbon paper.
 Alternatively, you can use a soft lead pencil (such as a 6B art pencil) to shade in the back side of the paper with the design on it.
 Place the paper shaded side down onto the carving block, then trace using a ball point pen.

-3. It's a good idea to trace over the design on the block with ball paint pen.
+*Note: Another option is to draw the design directly onto the block itself.3.
+It's a good idea to trace over the design on the block with ball paint pen.
 This will help ensure that the image is sharp and clear and won't get rubbed off.

 4. Time to carve!
 Your artist will carve out whatever she wants to remain white (or the color of the paper) in the finished print.
 Be careful not to carve out something that is meant to be printed!

 *Note on safety: Always supervise your child when he or she is using sharp tools.
 When carving, be sure that the sharp edge of the cutting tool is facing away from you at all times.
-Use a non-skid surface to keep the block from slipping, such as a piece of a non-slip rug pad or similar product.
+Use a non-skid surface to keep the block from slipping, such as a piece of a non-slip rug pad or similar product.5.
+Using the method described above, use the roller to spread ink onto the surface of the block.
+Be sure to cover the entire surface evenly.

 6. Use gentle, even pressure to print the design onto a sheet of paper.
 Inspect the print to be sure that you didn't forget to carve out any part of the design.
 Then you can repeat the process to make framable art, note cards, or custom gift bags!